 Step 4: Next carry down two zeros and write down after 1 and take the decimal point after 1 in the quotient.

-Step 6: Now again carry down two zero’s and repeat step 5 up to 4 places of decimals.
+Step 6: Now again write down two zero’s and repeat step 5 up to 4 places of decimals.

 How to Find Root 5